 Artificial Sweeteners and Chronic Inflammation

 Artificial sweeteners come in many forms, and more are always on the way.
 Studies have not conclusively shown artificial sweeteners to cause chronic inflammation in the general population, but those with chronic inflammation associated with rheumatic/autoimmune disorders do risk an exacerbation, or flare when consuming them regularly.

 Refined Grains and Inflammation

 Refined grains are those which were modified from their natural form.
 Fiber is removed, and the texture is made finer.
-In doing so, grains become white, so products made with white flour are considered processed or refined.
-Wheat, rice and corn are often refined – these foods do relate to increased blood markers for systemic inflammation.
+This bleaches the grains so products made with white flour are considered processed or refined.
+Wheat, rice and corn are often refined – these foods relate to increased blood markers for systemic inflammation.

 Whole grains, unrefined are shown to be inversely related (lower inflammation), or have no relationship to inflammation.
 Look for whole wheat, brown rice, whole oats in the ingredients.

 Stress and Inflammation

 Often accompanying an injury is stress.
 Physical harm often occurs in stress-inducing situations, so the body learns that the stress response can mean an injury is either on the way or just happened.
 As smart as our natural wiring is, our immune system’s response can become conditioned – our state of mind can influence the response whether or not an injury has happened.
 Chronic stress that isn’t managed well is commonly linked to inflammatory diseases, such as autoimmunity.

 How to Reduce Inflammation in the Body